 Let’s look at three examples to spell out the difference.

-Features – Manufacturer.
+Features: Manufacturer.
 Motor.
 Overall dimensions.
 Drum capacity, mouth size, and speed.
 Voltage.
 Weight.
-Colour.
 Wheels.
 Blades.

 So, the features here are technical and the benefits seem obvious but they still need stating.

-Features – Location and area details.
+Features: Location and area details.
 Distance from major cities and airports.
 Size.
 Cost.
 Facilities.
+River.
+Space.
+Decor.

 Features blend in with benefits at points here when it comes to course content and certification.
-But separating them out makes your focus in why people would want to buy what you’re selling.
+But separating them out makes you focus on why people would want to buy what you’re selling.